fangxrui/cloud-provision/README.md

 # ☁️Cloud-provision
 ## Intro
- Provisioning a new server from a cloud provider at a particular region, that is initialized with a specified virtual machine image, using the digitalocean api v2
+ Provisioning a new server from a cloud provider at a particular region, that is initialized with a specified virtual machine image, using the [DigitalOcean api v2](https://docs.digitalocean.com/reference/api/api-reference/)
 ## How to run
 `git clone` this repo